Sen. Schumer asks FDA to look into PRIME, Logan Paul's high-caffeine energy drink

 Sen. Charles Schumer called on the Food and Drug Administration to investigate PRIME, a beverage brand founded by the YouTube stars Logan Paul and KSI, and to warn parents about the drink and the high amount of caffeine it contains.

-The brand has become very popular among teens and pre-teens, despite a label on the bottles noting the drink is "not recommended for children under 18."
-A 12-oz. can contains 200 milligrams of caffeine, which is equivalent to about half a dozen Coke cans or nearly two Red Bulls.
+The brand has become very popular among teens and pre-teens, despite a label noting the drink is "not recommended for children under 18."
+A 12-oz. can of PRIME Energy contains 200 milligrams of caffeine, which is equivalent to about half a dozen Coke cans or nearly two Red Bulls.

 "Who is the main target of PRIME?
 It's kids under 18," Schumer said Sunday.